Convierta esta página en Español

 Knowledge and Skills

-- Ability to communicate clearly and concisely orally and in writing.
+5. Must be able to express oneself clearly and concisely, both orally and in writing.

-- Ability to communicate in English and Spanish is desirable.
+12. Ability to speak and write in English and Spanish is desirable.

 Guidelines